Epicalable/epicalable.github.io/README.md

 # Epicalable's Official Website
-An Official Website for our startup Epicalable: A organisation based on github.
+Official Website for our startup Epicalable: A organisation based on github.

 Link to our website: https://epicalable.github.io/epicalable.html

 # WHAT'S NEW?
 ```
-1. Minor Changes
-2. Updated README.md
+1. Links and Images update

 Code Checks Manifest:-
 All Checks Status: ✅